ilifuservices/ilifuservices.github.io/index.md

 # A New IT Partner

 ilifu Services provides the Cloud solutions your business seeks.
-As a Microsoft Partner we listen closely to your needs to provide you with robust and reliable platforms for your business applications and services.
+As a Microsoft Partner we listen closely to your needs to provide you with a robust and reliable Microsoft Azure cloud platform.

 We employ certified experts to provide your business with best-practice Microsoft Azure architecture and certified Azure Administrators to ensure platform success.